sematext/docs/docs/dashboards/quick-start.md

   - Cumulative Layout Shift: Measures visual stability.
 To provide a good user experience, pages should maintain a CLS of less than 0.1

-## Available Generic Component Types
+## Custom Components

 In the 'Other' tab within the left panel for component selection, you'll find a range of generic components.
-Upon selecting a component from this category, you begin by choosing the solution type from which you wish to retrieve data.
-Next, you complete the necessary and optional parameters, including metrics, filtering, grouping, transformations, styling, and more.
+Once you select a component from this category, you'll begin by choosing the solution type from which you wish to retrieve data.
+Next, you'll complete the necessary and optional parameters to start building your custom component.
+The [Chart Builder](https://sematext.com/docs/dashboards/chart-builder/) section explains the common functionalities offered in all the components.
+To explore all the component types and learn how to create each one, refer to the [Components Overview](./components-overview).

-You can retrieve data from a particular App or opt for all Apps within a specific solution type for data visualization.
-For instance, to view the log count for a specific log [App](https://sematext.com/docs/guide/app-guide/), select the Numeric component and then the logs solution.
-In the 'Edit Component' dialog, choose the desired App from the Apps dropdown to observe its log count.
-Alternatively, for the total log count across all your log Apps, select the 'All Apps' option from the dropdown menu.

-Each of these components is extensively detailed on their dedicated page.
-For further insights into filter, grouping, and transformation functionalities, refer to the [Chart Builder](https://sematext.com/docs/dashboards/chart-builder/).

-- Time Series Chart: Line, Area, Bar charts metrics component binned by data creation date
-- Bar chart component binned by data creation date
-- Numeric field time series component
-- Pie chart
-- Doughnut chart
-- Geo map
-- 24x7 Heatmap
-- Heatbar
-- Numeric panel for a single numerical value
-- Metric panel for multiple numerical values from different Apps
-- Markdown free form editor component used to create textual panels used to add custom event notes